-There are plenty of new domain extensions perfect for eCommerce.
+There are plenty of alternative domain extensions perfect for ecommerce.
 Options like .shop and .store immediately tell shoppers that your website has a shopping element.
 How’s that for instant recognition?
 In the hustle and bustle of the internet, the faster you can stand out (and be memorable), the better.
 To sell products online, you need to stand out.

 Ready to look for yourself?
 Try it now:

 Now that you have a domain name, you’ll need a website.
 Since you want to sell stuff online, look for a website building platform that can process payments, display products, help with cart abandonment and more.
 We’ll discuss the options below, but two clear ecommerce frontrunners are WordPress with WooCommerce or a site builder with ecommerce functionalities like GoDaddy GoDaddy’s Online Store Builder.

 6. Start selling on Marketplaces

 In today’s market, customers are increasingly turning to known social networks to research products before they buy.
 43% of users, in fact, find and research products via social media.
 Websites + Marketing offers the ability to seamlessly sell your products and services directly on your own website, as well as on Marketplaces, which includes Google, Amazon, Facebook, Instagram, Etsy, etc.

 This step is a bit more involved, and we’ll be covering it in-depth further into this article.
 However, it’s vital to your online business to have clear, descriptive and concise product titles and descriptions.
 In many cases, this information will be the customer’s first introduction to your business and products, so it’s important to be accurate.